awslabs/generative-ai-cdk-constructs/src/patterns/gen-ai/aws-contentgen-appsync-lambda/README.md

 This construct requires you to provide an existing Amazon Cognito User Pool.
 Please refer to the official documentation on best practices to secure this service:
 - [Amazon Cognito](https://docs.aws.amazon.com/cognito/latest/developerguide/security.html)

-Optionnaly, you can provide existing resources to the constructs (marked optional in the construct pattern props).
+Optionaly, you can provide existing resources to the constructs (marked optional in the construct pattern props).
 If you chose to do so, please refer to the official documentation on best practices to secure each service:
 - [Amazon Simple Storage Service](https://docs.aws.amazon.com/AmazonS3/latest/userguide/security-best-practices.html)
 - [Amazon VPC](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-security-best-practices.html)
 - [Amazon ElastiCache](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/redis-security.html)
 - [Amazon EventBridge](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-security.html)
 - [AWS AppSync](https://docs.aws.amazon.com/appsync/latest/devguide/best-practices.html)

-If you grant access to a user to your account where this construct is deployed, this user may access information stored by the construct (Amazon Simple Storage Service buckets, Amazon Elasticache, Amazon CloudWatch logs).
+If you grant access to a user to your account where this construct is deployed, this user may access information stored by the construct (Amazon Simple Storage Service buckets, Amazon CloudWatch logs).
 To help secure your AWS resources, please follow the best practices for [AWS Identity and Access Management (IAM)](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html).

 > **Note**
-> This construct requires you to provide documents in the input assets bucket.
-You should validate each file in the bucket before using this construct.
-See [here](https://cheatsheetseries.owasp.org/cheatsheets/File_Upload_Cheat_Sheet.html) for file input validation best practices.
-> Ensure you only ingest the appropriate documents into your knowledge base.
-Any results returned by the knowledge base is eligible for inclusion into the prompt; and therefore, being sent to the LLM.
-If using a third-party LLM, ensure you audit the documents contained within your knowledge base.
 > This construct provides several configurable options for logging.
 Please consider security best practices when enabling or disabling logging and related features.
 Verbose logging, for instance, may log content of API calls.
 You can disable this functionality by ensuring observability flag is set to false.

 ## Supported AWS Regions